kyegomez/tree-of-thoughts/README.md

 # value or vote
 evaluation_strategy = "value"

+if not use_v2:
     #create an instance of the tree of thoughts class v1
     tree_of_thoughts = TreeofThoughts(model, search_algorithm)
+else:
     #or v2 -> dynamic beam width -< adjust the beam width [b] dynamically based on the search depth quality of the generated thoughts
     tree_of_thoughts= OptimizedTreeofThoughts(model, search_algorithm)

 input_problem = "use 4 numbers and basic arithmetic operations (+-*/) to obtain 24"
 k = 5